xuansonon/LANChat/README.md

 - [ ] Implement the /join and /request commands
 - [ ] Implement the /whisper command
 - [ ] Encrypt the chat

+The idea of the confidentiality is to encrypt every single message (even the commands).
+This is so that a user doesn't accidently receive a command with an encrypted parameter.